 Step By Step Instructions for an English garden.

 Have you ever pondered the idea of planting a true English garden only to give up on the idea?
-Perhaps thinking it might be to much work keeping up such a large garden.
+Perhaps thinking it might be too much work keeping up such a large garden.
 Well, I have put together an easy English garden plan for you, along with tips on flowers that will give you color from summer right on through late fall.
-I have chosen flowers that are easy to care for, and ground cover plants that will cut down on garden work.
-I have added flower to the garden plan that will attract beautiful butterflies, and hummingbirds to too !
+I have chosen flowers that are easy to care for and ground cover plants that will cut down on garden work.
+I have added a flower to the garden plan that will attract beautiful butterflies and hummingbirds to too!
 All of the plants in this garden plan are perennials, so you will be able to enjoy your English Garden year after year.

 Let's Start With Beefing Up The Soil